Medical-AI-Lab/Nervus/README.md

 Note `id_XXX` must be unique.
 `filepath` should have a path to images for the model.
 `output_XXX` should have a classification target.
 Any name is available.
 If you use more than two `output_XXX`, it will be automatically recognize multi-label classification and automatically prepare a proper number of classifiers (FCs).
-When you use inputs other than image, 'input_XXX' is needed.
+When you use inputs other than image, `input_XXX` is needed.
-When you use deepsurv, 'periords_XXX' is needed as well.
+When you use deepsurv, `periords_XXX` is needed as well.

 ## Model development
 For training, validation, and testing, `hyperparameter.csv` and `work_all.sh` should be modified.